 The bottom line is that snorting, smoking, or injecting Klonopin (clonazepam) is dangerous and can lead to serious side effects.
 Many treatment options are available for support and guidance if you know someone affected by drug use.

 Are you or someone you love abusing Klonopin?
-Zinnia Healing can help.
+Zinnia Health can help.
 We offer addiction treatment and supportive care at our inpatient facilities and provide group counseling and outpatient services for additional support.
 Call our helpline 24/7 at (855) 430-9439 to get started.